m1ndflay3r/Advent-Of-Code-2022/README.md

-My solutions for the 2022 Advent of Code challenges
+My solutions for the 2022 Advent of Code challenge